LeBron James’ Wife ‘Heartbroken’ For Khloe Kardashian Amid Tristan Thompson Scandal, Reports ‘Hollywood Life’

 As many fans already know, Tristan Thompson was busted cheating on Khloe Kardashian when photos and video of the NBA player kissing multiple women surfaced online.
 Paparazzi even photographed Tristan accompanying one of the women back to his hotel room just hours before Khloe gave birth to the couple’s first child back in Cleveland.

-As previously reported by the Inquistir, Khloe Kardashian and Tristan Thompson have been very quiet in the days following the cheating scandal.
+As previously reported by the Inquisitr, Khloe Kardashian and Tristan Thompson have been very quiet in the days following the cheating scandal.
 Neither of them have spoken out about the drama, but Khloe’s sister, Kim Kardashian, recently broke her silence on the scandal.

-During an appearance on The Ellen DeGeneres Show, Kim revealed that Khloe is staying strong despite the “sad situation” and revealed that Tristan cheating on his pregnant girlfriend is really “f—ed up.”
+During an appearance on The Ellen DeGeneres Show, Kim revealed that Khloe is staying strong despite the “sad situation” and revealed that Tristan cheating on his pregnant girlfriend is really “f***ed up.”

 Khloe Kardashian remains in Cleveland following the birth of baby True.
 She is reportedly not going to make any decisions about her future with Tristan Thompson until after the NBA playoffs out of respect to LeBron James and the rest of the Cavaliers team members.